Biographical note of Italy's Permanent Representative to the OECD.

 English, PDF, 513kb

-Mr. Angel Gurría, Secretary-General of the OECD, will be in Rome on 11-12 July 2014, to present, alongside Mr. José Graziano da Silva, Director General of the Food and Agriculture Organization (FAO), the 2014 Agricultural Outlook.
+The Secretary-General presented the OECD-FAO Agricultural Outlook 2016-2025 alongside Mr. José Graziano da Silva, Director General of the Food and Agriculture Organization of the United Nations (FAO).

 The answer to the question "how's life?" depends on where you live.
 The factors that determine well-being can vary dramatically across the same country so national averages may not provide the full picture.
 See our regional indicators to see exactly how life is being lived.